observablehq/framework/docs/getting-started.md

 <span class="focus">│</span>  hello-framework<span class="invert">&nbsp;</span>
 <span class="focus">└</span></pre>

 Next you’ll enter the project’s title.
-A project’s title appears in the sidebar as well as on all pages.
-You can hit Enter here to accept the default title derived from the directory name.
+The title will appear in the sidebar as well as on all pages.
+You can hit Enter here to accept the default title, which is derived from the directory name you entered in the previous step.

 <pre data-copy="none"><span class="muted">┌</span>  <span class="invert"> observable create </span>
 <span class="muted">│</span>